yuanz25/healthcare-data-analysis/README.md

 ## 2. Using SQL to analyse
-I’m using Microsoft SQL Server Management Studio
+I’m using Microsoft SQL Server Management Studio.
 Key SQL Skills Demonstrated:

 **Data Aggregation & Grouping**: Used GROUP BY, COUNT(), AVG(), and SUM() to analyze trends in medical conditions, billing costs, and patient demographics.

 **Filtering & Conditional Logic**: Applied WHERE, HAVING, and CASE statements to refine data analysis.